sap-tutorials/Tutorials/tutorials/ai-core-orchestration-consumption/ai-core-orchestration-consumption.md

 [OPTION BEGIN [Java SDK]]

-In this step, we will consume an LLM through the orchestration service with the created deployment, using the core and orchestration module of the SAP Cloud SDK for Java.
+In this step, we will consume an LLM through the orchestration service with the created deployment, using the core and orchestration module of the [SAP Cloud SDK for Java](https://github.com/SAP/cloud-sdk-java).

-To begin the consumption process for the orchestration you’ve deployed, follow the steps below:
+To begin the consumption process, follow the steps below:

 **Prepare the CV File**